Loading

 Board directors set CEO pay, approve strategy, and collect six-figure fees for part-time work.
 Here's how their compensation actually works — and why shareholders should pay attention.

 We tested 487 S&P 500 companies on a simple question: did the board raise CEO pay while shareholders lost money?
-71 companies failed.
-24 are wealth transfers — the CEO's realized pay rose too.
+71 companies failed the test.
+24 of those are wealth transfers — the CEO's realized pay rose too.

 Plain-English Guide